music-suite/music-suite/docs/src/User-Guide.md

 | 2 | 2-1/4  |
 | 3 | 2-1/8  |

+> *Note:* Dotted notes may be performed differently from these ratios.
+For example in jazz, the type of *swing*  depends on the piece, and is usually up to the performer.

 Music Suite also allows negative durations, which have no direct correspondance in traditional theory.